slu-soc1120/syllabus/policies.Rmd

 ## Attendance and Participation

 Attendance and participation are important components of this course.
-Students are expected to attend all class sessions.
+Your expected to attend all class sessions and to arrive before the beginning of class.
+If you cannot attend class or arrive on time because of a personal illness, a family issue, jury duty, an athletic match, or a religious observance, you must contact me **beforehand** to let me know.
+I may ask for more information, such as a note from a physician, a travel letter from Athletics, or other documentation for absences.

+A penalty will not be applied to your first two unexcused absences or late arrivals.
+Any absences or late arrivals beyond those two will result in no credit (for an absences) or only partial credit (for a late arrival) being earned for that day's participation grade.

 Making up missed classes are your responsibility, including obtaining notes from a classmate.
 I do post slides on [Google Classroom](https://classroom.google.com), but my slides are intended only to serve as references.
+I do not design slides to serve as a stand-in for not attending class - they are designed to make sense in the context of the lecture as it is delivered.
 All lecture slides will be posted within a week of their use in class.
 Please note that lectures and discussions cannot be recorded by any means (e.g. audio or video recordings, or photographs) without my permission.

 ## Communication